Infrastructure Development Projects

 All equipment will be remotely monitored and controlled from the PNGASL Maintenance Monitoring Center at the Port Moresby ATSC.

 The project went to tender in March 2015 and would be expected to be complete by 4th quarter 2016.

 Under Development 2015

-PNGASL is in the early stages of a transition to Performance Based Navigation (PBN) and is moving from utilising ground-based navigation infrastructure to the implementation of Global Navigation Satellite System (GNSS) based Approaches at up to twenty nine (29) key airports throughout PNG.
+PNGASL is in the early stages of transition to Performance Based Navigation (PBN) and is moving from utilizing ground-based navigation infrastructure to the implementation of Global Navigation Satellite System (GNSS) based approaches at up to forty-five (45) key airports throughout PNG.